The Fighting Sullivans: Plot

 The Irish-American Catholic Sullivan brothers are introduced through a progression of baptisms: George Thomas in 1914, Francis "Frank" Henry in 1916, Joseph "Joe" Eugene in 1918, Madison "Matt" Abel in 1919, and Albert "Al" Leo in 1922 in their hometown of Waterloo, Iowa.
-There is also a sister, Genevieve, nicknamed "Gen", making the Sullivans a happy family of eight.
+There is also a sister, Genevieve, nicknamed "Gen", making the Sullivans a happy family of six.

 Based on the apparent ages of the boys, the first part of the plot occurs in the late 1920s.
 As the boys grow, they are doted upon by their mother and Gen and given stern but loving guidance by their father, who is a railroad freight conductor.
 Each day, the boys climb the water tower by the tracks and wave to their father as he passes by on the train.
 The brothers are shown getting into their fair share of trouble growing up: a fight, a near drowning (after which their mother makes them promise not to set foot on a boat again until they are adults), and accidentally flooding the kitchen.

 By 1939, only Al is still in high school.
 On the day that George wins a motorcycle race, Al meets Katherine Mary (played by Anne Baxter) an only child who lives with her father.
 Despite their youth, Al and Katherine Mary fall in love.
 Believing that Al is too young, his brothers nearly break the couple up, but realize what they have done and apologize.
 Soon after, Katherine Mary and Al are married, and ten months later, are expecting a baby.
 Al is fired for taking the afternoon off to escort his wife to the doctor, but his brothers vow to help them out.

 Later, months after little Jimmy has been welcomed into the family, the Sullivans are relaxing on a Sunday—December 7, 1941.
 They hear about the attack on Pearl Harbor on the radio.
 The boys realize that one of their friends, Bill Bascom (Bill Ball in real life), was on USS Arizona and resolve to join the Navy to avenge him.
 Al decides that he cannot go with his brothers, due to his family responsibilities, but when Katherine Mary sees his despondent face, she tells him to go with the others to the recruiting station.